The Variations of Cyber Attacks

 Targeted Attacks – Targeted attacks are usually carried out by someone with specific interest in your business or have been paid to target you.
 These attacks can be potentially more damaging then un-targeted ones as they are executed to specifically target your systems.
 They may include Spear-Phising (similar to phising, but the emails are targeted to specific individuals who may be related to your organisation), a DDoS attack (make an online service unavailable by overwhelming it with traffic) and undermine the supply chain (attack supplies meant to deliver to the organisation).

 Every organisation connected to the Internet should assume they will be a potential target of cyber attacks.
 Ideally, basic awareness training should be implemented within the organisation together with the necessary security measures to achieve a more holistic cyber security strategy.
-Should you require advice on this issue, feel free to contact an expert for a non-obligation consultation.
+Should you require expert advice on this issue, feel free to contact an expert for a non-obligation consultation.